-The actual assassination, along with the other plots to kill Vice President Johnson and Seward, rush by us on screen, almost as if they have to be shown because they are vital to the plot but not important enough to take much time on them.
+The actual assassination, along with the other plots to kill Vice President Andrew Johnson and Secretary of State William Seward, rush by us on screen, almost as if they have to be shown because they are vital to the plot but not important enough to take much time on them.
 Instantly, Secretary of War Edwin Stanton (Kevin Kline) takes command.
 He is convinced the conspirators are planning mass bombings, poisoning the waters and wants those responsible captured yesterday.
-The actual capture of those involved moves amazingly quickly in The Conspirator, and now we arrive at the actual trial at Gitmo...I mean, the Old Penitentiary.
+The actual capture of those involved moves amazingly quickly in The Conspirator, and now we arrive at the actual trial at the Old Penitentiary.

-James Solomon's script (from a story by Solomon and Gregory Bernstein) also makes another mistake.
+James Solomon's script from a story by Solomon and Gregory Bernstein, also makes another mistake.
 It never allows us any real sense of suspense or even sympathy for the participants.
 The Conspirator tries to be about both Frederick Aiken and Mary Surratt, but for long stretches of time we seem to forget that Aiken has a private life.
 Normally, his personal situation wouldn't be important, but since the film introduces it early in the film, The Conspirator makes it important.
 That being said, the jumps between his spirited defense of Mrs. Surratt and his banishment from his club because of it never seem to jell into one story.
 Instead, they appear two stories placed in one film.

 I digress to say that Dr. Samuel Mudd, one of the co-defendants in the military tribunal, is probably the one defendant who was caught up in the maelstrom of the assassination.
 It may be that Mary Surratt was completely innocent, but to my knowledge, that has not been fully historically established.
 The Conspirator makes the case that she was, mostly by questioning the reliability and truthfulness of witnesses such as her boarder Louis Weichman (Jonathan Groff) and tavern-keep John Lloyd (Stephen Root).
 However, by taking it upon itself to make its position clear about her innocence and the evil that was Stanton, The Conspirator turned into a dull diatribe and dry history lesson rather than an exciting court drama.

 The Conspirator also made another curious turn.
 In the film, Aiken asks to see Captain Cottingham (Shea Whigham), who may have something to bring to her defense.
 At the trial, the good captain becomes a hostile witness, bringing evidence against rather than for.
 The fact that we don't see how or why Cottingham turned against Aiken makes one wonder why it was introduced in the first place.

 Again and again, The Conspirator failed to build interest or fill in much information.
 It took for granted that the audience would know what was going on, especially in the beginning.
-If I hadn't read early on about the plot, I wouldn't have known it was Payne who had attacked Secretary of State Steward in his bed (or that an iron brace around the Secretary's jaw, placed after a carriage accident, was the only thing that saved his life).
+If I hadn't read early on about the plot, I wouldn't have known it was Payne who had attacked Secretary of State Steward in his bed, or that an iron brace around the Secretary's jaw, placed after a carriage accident, was the only thing that saved his life.
 We get thrown into the mass murder plot really quickly, with no manner of filling in details.
 To my mind, this was one of the biggest blunders in The Conspirator because it didn't allow for any suspense to be built.

-The performances come from an all-star cast (and Justin Long too).
-That being the case, we get solid performances.
-McAvoy continues to be one of the better actors of his generation (and one who can handle an American accent beautifully), and Aiken becomes a man who changes his view of the judicial process as he becomes slowly angered by the antics of the tribunal but who until the end believes true justice will prevail.
+The performances come from an all-star cast.
+That being the case, we did get solid performances.
+McAvoy continues to be one of the better actors of his generation, showing he can handle an American accent beautifully; Aiken becomes a man who changes his view of the judicial process as he becomes slowly angered by the antics of the tribunal but who until the end believes true justice will prevail.

 Ultimately, one cannot know for certain whether Mrs. Surratt was innocent or not, but The Conspirator failed to make its case.